Localization for the Ising model in a transverse field with generic aperiodic disorder: Introduction

-The multiscale analysis takes place in the Fortuin Kasteleyn (FK) representation of the ground state of (\ref{imtf}).
+The majority of the analysis will take place in the Fortuin Kasteleyn (FK) representation of the ground state of (\ref{imtf}).
 The FK representation in this case is a percolation model which takes place on $\bbZ^d \times \bbR$.
-We write $ \bfQ_{\delta,\lambda} \left((x,t)\llra (y,s)\right) $ for the probability that $(x,t) $ and $(y,s)$ are in the same component given the transverse field $\delta $ and coupling $\lambda$.
+We write $ \bfQ_{\delta,\lambda}^{(2)} \left((x,t)\lra (y,s)\right) $ for the probability that $(x,t) $ and $(y,s)$ are in the same component given the transverse field $\delta $ and coupling $\lambda$.
 A complete definition of the model is given in Section \ref{models}.

-The multiscale method relies on a transversality condition on $h$ at $h=0$.
-To evaluate the behavior at the zero set, we define the following functions bounding the recurrence for $\bfT$ acting on compact space $(\bfTh, r)$,
+As discussed in the introduction, utilizing a multiscale analysis, we obtain a stronger form of localization than absence of spontaneous magnetization.
+In fact, we obtain exponential decay in the two point function which corresponds to exponential decay of clusters in the spatial dimensions.
+The decay in the continuous dimension, however, has a peculiar form which we state in the following condition.
+In Theorems \ref{rotationtheorem} and \ref{lowRecurrence} we state conditions sufficient to carry out the multiscale analysis and thus obtain the following type of decay.